siniekoo19/ChatMate/README.md

-# ChatMate
+# ChatMate📱

-ChatMate is a real-time chat application built with Node.js, Socket.io, HTML, CSS, and JavaScript.
-It allows users to join a chat room, communicate with others, and receive notifications when new users join the conversation.
+ChatMate is a real-time chat application built with HTML, CSS, JavaScript, Node.js, and Socket.io.
+It allows users to join a chat room, communicate with others, and receive notifications when new users join the conversation or when a user sends a message.

 ## Features